DAILY BASIS AND CASH INDEX SUMMARY:

 The national average SRW wheat basis for Monday is at 61 cents under the July futures, 3 cents weaker than Friday's basis.

 The national average HRW wheat basis for Monday is at 51 cents under the Kansas City July futures, 5 cents stronger than Friday's basis.
 Protein premiums on the KC spot market are firm, with ordinary through 14% protein all valued the same at +285N.
 Texas Gulf 11% protein remains weak at +165N and track PNW at +195N for 11.5% protein as exports are nothing to brag about.

 HARD RED SPRING WHEAT:

-The national average HRS wheat basis for Wednesday is at 29 cents under the Minneapolis December futures, 1 cent stronger than Tuesday's basis.
-The Minneapolis spot spring wheat cash market closed as follows basis the Minneapolis December futures: 12% proteins were not quoted; 13% proteins were not quoted; 14% proteins were unchanged at +100N; 14.5% proteins were unchanged at +105N; 15% proteins were unchanged at +135N to +160 and 16 protein was +130.
-Wheat receipts on the exchange floor were 9 cars, which included zero train(s).* MGEX Daily Grain Prices are Delivered Chicago/Beyond: Spot No. 1 Milling Northern/Dark Northern Spring Wheat.
+The national average HRS wheat basis for Monday is at 38 cents under the Minneapolis July futures, 3 cents stronger than Friday's basis.
+The Minneapolis spot spring wheat cash premiums closed as follows, based on Minneapolis July futures: 12% proteins were not quoted, 13% proteins were not quoted, 13.5% proteins were not quoted, 14% proteins were unchanged to down 15 cents at +180 to +185, 14.5% proteins were up 10 cents at +160, 15% proteins were unchanged at +180N to +230, and 16 proteins were not quoted.
+Wheat receipts on the exchange floor were 40 cars, which included one train(s).* MGEX Daily Grain Prices are Delivered Chicago/Beyond: Spot No. 1 Milling Northern/Dark Northern Spring Wheat.